 If, during detention, the inmate is transferred to a psychiatric facility, all patients’ rights apply while in the psychiatric facility.

 STEP FIVE: DECIDNG ON LEGAL REPRESENTATION

 Your family member may want to retain a private attorney or use the Public Defender’s Office.
-A Public/Conflict Defender will be assigned at arraignment if your relative does not have or cannot afford a private attorney.
-Do not be afraid to use the Public/Conflict Defender.
-Public/Conflict Defenders have detailed knowledge of the “system” as it pertains to those who need mental health services.
+A Public/Alternate Public Defender will be assigned at arraignment if your relative does not have or cannot afford a private attorney.
+Do not be afraid to use the Public/Alternate Public Defender.
+Public/Alternate Public Defenders have detailed knowledge of the “system” as it pertains to those who need mental health services.

 If your family member decides to retain a private attorney, be sure to find one that is well versed in helping people with mental illness and understands not only the law, but how to access the treatment the treatment facilities and mental health services available.

-STEP SIX: SEND A FAX TO THE PUBLIC/CONFLICT DEFENDERS OFFICE
+STEP SIX: SEND A FAX TO THE PUBLIC/Alternate Public DefenderS OFFICE

 Public Defender office fax: (707) 784-6747